 - Clouds: *Mega, *Internxt, Proton Drive

-- Cryptocurrency: Monero uses a blockchain with privacy-enhancing technologies that obfuscate transactions to achieve anonymity.
+- Cryptocurrency / Wallets: Monero uses a blockchain with privacy-enhancing technologies that obfuscate transactions to achieve anonymity.
+Cakewallet, *Edge wallet, and *Monerujo wallet

 - Documents Viewer: *LibreOffice Viewer